tytydraco/yessleep/out/I_hooked_up_with_a_witch_I_met_on_a_porn_site_and_now_my_life_has_gone_to_hell.md

 Now, this is where shit gets weird.
 You've probably seen those ads on porn sites like "fuck local milfs in your area tonight!"
 (Don't kid yourselves, I know you have) I saw one of those, but I almost spit out my sip of beer in laughter at the headline.

 "Fuck a local witch tonight!"
-The caption read, accompanied by a picture of a hot young blonde and a redhead, both dressed in nothing but a couple of traditional long pointy black witch hats with buckle above the brim.
+The caption read, accompanied by a picture of a hot young blonde and a redhead, both dressed in nothing but a couple of traditional long pointy black witch hats with buckles above the brim.

 "The fuck is this?"
 I remember chuckling to myself, I *had* to investigate further and clicked the pop up.